 DII and DIII Learfield Directors’ Cup Standings Released|

-CLEVELAND – In the first set of spring Learfield Directors' Cup standings, Grand Valley State has scored a total of 1,062.50 points to lead Division II, while Williams has accumulated 818.25 points to lead the DIII standings.
+CLEVELAND – In the first set of fall Learfield Directors' Cup standings, Shippensburg (PA) has scored 212.50 points to lead Division II, while MIT has accumulated 255.50 points to lead the DIII standings.

 The Learfield Directors’ Cup was developed as a joint effort between the National Association of Collegiate Directors of Athletics (NACDA) and USA Today.
-Points are awarded based on each institution's finish in up to 14 sports in Division II – seven men’s and seven women’s; and 18 sports in Division III – nine women’s and nine men’s.
+Points are awarded based on each institution's finish in NCAA Championships.
+To review the updated scoring changes for the 2017-18 year, please click here.

-The final Division II & III spring standings will be released Thursday, June 9.
+The next Division II & III fall standings will be released Thursday, December 7.

 Please note, standings published midseason are unofficial.
-Official standings will be published upon the completion of the spring season.
+Official standings will be published upon the completion of the fall season.
 Complete standings and the scoring structure can be found on NACDA’s website at www.directorscup.org.
-In addition, please visit www.thedirectorscup.com, like us on Facebook at facebook.com/lsdirectorscup or follow us on Twitter @lsdirectorscup.
+In addition, please visit www.thedirectorscup.com, like us on Facebook at facebook.com/ldirectorscup or follow us on Twitter @ldirectorscup.

 About Learfield: An industry leader for more than four decades, Learfield has a deep presence in the college athletics landscape nationwide.
-It manages the multimedia and sponsorship rights for 120 collegiate institutions, conferences and arenas, and supports athletic department’s at all competitive levels as title sponsor of the prestigious Learfield Directors’ Cup.
-Learfield also provides its collegiate partners access to professional concessions and ticket sales; licensing and trademark consulting; digital platform expertise; and venue and technology systems through its affiliated companies.
-For more about Learfield’s history, businesses and career opportunities, visit www.learfieldsports.com.
+It manages the multimedia and sponsorship rights for nearly 130 collegiate institutions, conferences and arenas, and supports athletic department’s at all competitive levels as title sponsor of the prestigious Learfield Directors’ Cup.
+Learfield also provides its collegiate partners access to professional concessions and ticket sales; branding, licensing and trademark consulting; digital and social platform expertise; campus-wide business and sponsorship development; and venue and technology systems through its affiliated companies.